Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 In use 4.8

+I consider the CDP-S150 to be one of the best keyboards for learners because it’s so easy to use.
 It has a simple design and layout with no unnecessary features, making it easy to navigate as a complete newbie.

 It’s also slim and lightweight enough to quickly move it around the house if your practice is disturbing anyone.
 You don’t even need to be close to a power outlet as you have optional battery power.

-We could start to find some negatives if we talked about more advanced use like gigging or recording, but that’s not how the CDP-S150 should be used.
+I could start to find some negatives if I talked about more advanced use, like gigging or recording, but that’s not how the CDP-S150 should be used.
+Overall, as a beginner piano, it’s almost flawless in use.

 Build quality 4.0

+The build quality is as you’d expect from a cheap, lightweight keyboard piano.
 The CDP-S150 weighs just 23.1 lbs (without batteries), so you can imagine it’s not made from the most robust material in the world.

+There are probably only two or three keyboard pianos in the under $500 range that surprise me with excellent build quality; the CDP-S150 isn’t one of them.
 With that said, it’s not one of the worst either; it sits right on average for the price range.

 Connectivity 4.3

 No big surprises here either, but all of the basics are covered.
-You get a single 1/8″ audio input and 1/8″ audio output (phones) and USB Type-B.
+You get a single 1/8″ audio input and 1/8″ audio output (phones) and USB type-B. There are two pedal inputs, one 1/4″ (damper), and one 7-pin connector.
+SP-3 damper pedal included.

 Compared to other keyboard pianos

-Casio CDP-S150 vs. Yamaha P71
+Casio CDP-S150 vs Yamaha P71

 The P71 is an Amazon exclusive, and it’s essentially a rebranded P-45, which has been a solid choice for years.
+I prefer the CDP-S150, but if you like Yamaha’s grand piano sound, the P71 could be perfect.

-Check out our Yamaha P-45 review
+Read the full Yamaha P-45 review

-Casio CDP-S150 vs. Alesis Prestige
+Casio CDP-S150 vs Alesis Prestige

-Check out our Alesis Prestige review
+Read the full Alesis Prestige review

-Casio CDP-S150 vs. Alesis Recital Pro
+Casio CDP-S150 vs Alesis Recital Pro

+The Recital Pro is an excellent choice if you want something a little cheaper.
 It has hammer-action keys, but they aren’t scaled/graded, so it doesn’t match the CDP-S150 for a realistic feel.

-Check out our Alesis Recital Pro review
+Read the full Alesis Recital Pro review

 Who is the Casio CDP-S150 best suited for?

-It’s perfect for complete beginners and anyone not yet at the intermediate stage.
+The Casio CDP-S150 is perfect for complete beginners and anyone not yet at the intermediate stage.

 Share